Network-Error Correcting Codes using Small Fields: Network-error Correcting codes using small fields

+As a result, the key step (Step (5)) of Algorithm \ref{alg:necclowfieldsize} can be performed much faster than having to compute $g(X)$ by brute-force.
+Similarly, this fast algorithm also enables to quicken the key step (Step (4)) of Algorithm \ref{alg:construction} so that its overall complexity is reduced.

-We now present a fast algorithm for computing the least degree irreducible polynomial $g(X)$ that is coprime with $f(X).$ Note that any polynomial $g(X)$ coprime with $f(X)$ is useful only if the degree of $g(X)$ is less than $\lceil log(N) \rceil +1,$ as only such a $g(X)$ can result in a network code using a smaller field than the one we started with.
-Using this fact, we give Algorithm \ref{alg:coprime} which computes a least degree irreducible polynomial $g(X)$ that is coprime with $f(X).$
+Note that for using Algorithm \ref{alg:coprime} to implement Step (4) of Algorithm \ref{alg:construction}, we fix $m=\lceil log(N) \rceil$ as any polynomial $g(X)$ coprime with $f(X)$ is useful only if the degree of $g(X)$ is less than $\lceil log(N) \rceil +1,$ as only such a $g(X)$ can result in a network code using a smaller field than the one we started with.
+For the same reason, in using Algorithm \ref{alg:coprime} in conjunction with Algorithm \ref{alg:necclowfieldsize}, we choose $m=\lceil log(N|{\cal F}|) \rceil.$